 A. The text of the digital resource includes N/A

 markup (e.g. tags or styles) that allows for

 navigation by key structural elements

 (chapters, headings, pages) using assistive

 technology (or is rendered by an application

 such as a browser, media player, or reader

 that offers this functionality).

-Additional Information:
+Additional Information: Need assistive technology.

 B. The text of the digital resource includes markup for bullets and numbered lists that is compatible with assistive technology (or is rendered by an application such as a browser, media player, or reader that offers this functionality).
-N/A

-Additional Information:
+N/A Additional Information: Need assistive technology.
 C. If the text of the digital resource is delivered within an ebook reader application, a method is provided that allows users to bypass the reader interface and move directly to the text content that is compatible with assistive technology.
-N/A

-Additional Information:
+N/A Additional Information: Need assistive technology.